micheleantonazzi/bioinformatics-project/README.md

 | Shuffle          | true                              |
 | Early stopping   | monitor = val_loss, patience = 50 |

 The third learning machine (FFNN_3) tries to resolve the problem of data imbalance.
-First of all a bias is added to the last layer to reflect the class imbalance.
-Then, a particular parameter which specify the class weight is passed for the learning procedure.
+First of all, a bias is added to the last layer to reflect the class imbalance.
+Then, a particular parameter which specifies the class weight is passed for the learning procedure.
 This solution is taken from this official Tensorflow [guide](https://www.tensorflow.org/tutorials/structured_data/imbalanced_data).
-In this network is also set a different early stopping condition. which monitor the AUPRC metrics of validation and it restores the
+In this network is also set a different early stopping condition, which maximizes the AUPRC and restores the best weights after each epoch.

 | Layers  | Type               | Units | Activation | Rate | Notes            |
 | ------- | ------------------ | ----- | ---------- | ---- | ---------------- |